aymuos15/GitGUI/README.md

 # Git Gui (GG)

-A simple TUI for Git.
+A simple GUI for Git.

 ## Features